google-ai-edge/mediapipe/docs/solutions/iris.md

 iris landmarks, the solution is also able to determine the metric distance between the subject and the camera with relative error less than 10%.
 Note that iris tracking does not infer the location at which people are looking, nor does it provide any form of identity recognition.
-With the cross-platfrom capability of the MediaPipe framework, MediaPipe Iris can run on most modern [mobile phones](#mobile), [desktops/laptops](#desktop) and even on the [web](#web).
+With the cross-platform capability of the MediaPipe framework, MediaPipe Iris can run on most modern [mobile phones](#mobile), [desktops/laptops](#desktop) and even on the [web](#web).